Cougargriff/SCLFG/README.md

 From any of the main screens, you can access the Sign Out and Change screen name options by clicking the three dots menu in the upper right.

+#### Known Issues

+- If while in a dedicated group screen and the group is delete by another user.
+The app will crash...

+- Tool bar items for sign out and change screen name should appear as icons.
+Not only in the overflow menu (three dots menu).

 ## Preview